Hartixs/Intern-Hiring-Challenge/README.md

 Follow these step-by-step instructions to build the workspace, launch the custom simulation environment, and run the visual servoing node.

-## 🚀 Quick Start & Launch Instructions

-Follow these step-by-step instructions to build the workspace, launch the custom simulation environment, and run the visual servoing node.

 ### 1. Build the Workspace
 First, clone the repository into your ROS2 workspace and build the package using `colcon`.